At Current Price, Is It Too Late To Buy Granite Point Mortgage Trust Inc. (GPMT)?

-On Monday, shares of Granite Point Mortgage Trust Inc. (NYSE:GPMT) marked $5.36 per share versus a previous $5.62 closing price.
-With having a -4.63% loss, an insight into the fundamental values of Granite Point Mortgage Trust Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-GPMT showed a fall of -70.84% within its YTD performance, with highs and lows between $1.74 – $19.39 during the period of 52 weeks, compared to the simple moving average of -68.43% in the period of the last 200 days.
+On Friday, shares of Granite Point Mortgage Trust Inc. (NYSE:GPMT) marked $4.98 per share versus a previous $4.60 closing price.
+With having a 8.26% gain, an insight into the fundamental values of Granite Point Mortgage Trust Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+GPMT showed a fall of -72.91% within its YTD performance, with highs and lows between $1.74 – $19.39 during the period of 52 weeks, compared to the simple moving average of -70.18% in the period of the last 200 days.

 JMP Securities equity researchers changed the status of Granite Point Mortgage Trust Inc. (NYSE: GPMT) shares from “Mkt Perform” to a “Mkt Outperform” rating in the report published on March 26th, 2020.
 Other analysts, including Credit Suisse, also published their reports on GPMT shares.
 Credit Suisse repeated the rating from the previous report, marking GPMT under “Neutral” rating, in the report published on January 8th, 2020.
 Additionally, GPMT shares got another “Mkt Perform” rating from JMP Securities.
 On August 14th, 2019, Raymond James Downgrade an Outperform rating and increased its price target from $21 to $20.50.
 On the other hand, JP Morgan Downgrade the “Neutral” rating for GPMT shares, as published in the report on January 16th, 2019.
 BTIG Research seems to be going bullish on the price of GPMT shares, based on the price prediction for GPMT.
 Another “Mkt Perform” rating came from Keefe Bruyette.